River Clyde: Pollution

-Heat Pumps
+Heat pumps

 The River Clyde, or more accurately the Clyde Estuary, has significant potential as a heat source.
 The flow rate downstream alone is around 50 m3/s.
-Reducing this temperature by 3 °C would enable river heat pumps to extract 188.1 MW of heat.
-Since river heat pumps typically have an efficiency of 3.0, the heat deliverable is 1.5 times the river component.
-As a result, the estuary could deliver 282 MW of heat.
-The temperature of industrial heat pump delivery is typically 80 °C.

 In 2020, West Dunbartonshire Council deployed a river source heat pump scheme in the area called Queens Quay.
 It is the first large heat pump scheme in Britain to deliver at 80 °C. The heat pumps were supplied by Star Refrigeration Ltd, who manufactured them in their Glasgow factory.
 The project was delivered by Vital Energi.